 }

-IT departments can use “ForEach-Object” loops to monitor multiple servers simultaneously, ensuring consistent health checks across entire server farms without manual intervention.
+IT teams can use “ForEach-Object” loops to monitor multiple servers at once, helping ensure consistent health checks across systems without manual intervention.

 # Monitor server health across multiple systems